NALLAMOLU-CHAITANYA/Java_learning/material/dsa/material/topics_notes.md

 6. Time and space complexity with solution
 7. check time and space complexity with constraints.
 8. Identify edge cases, identify data types
 9. At last code.
-(Before doing the fair code write psuedo code and run for one test case***)
+(Before doing the fair code write psuedo code on paper and run for one test case***)

 example problem: